Probate Fees Ontario

 • Jointly held bank accounts.

-Filing the Estate Administration Tax Return
+Filing the Estate Information Return

 • Certificate of Appointment of Succeeding Estate Trustee with a Will.